flatironinstitute/sciware/34_PyPackaging/main.md

 - The modern way to configure a project
   - Not just for packaging--it's a single-source config file
 - Written in [toml](https://toml.io/en/) format, so human-readable
-- Goes in the root of your project's source code directory
+- Goes in the root of your project directory

-Quick aside: there's a lot of old material recommending old package configuration methods.
+Quick aside: there's a lot of old material online recommending deprecated package configuration methods.
 Guides referring to `setup.cfg` are almost certainly outdated.

-`setup.py` is sometimes still required, but only very rarely--if you aren't very positive why you need it, you might just have outdated instructions.
+`setup.py` is sometimes still required, but only very rarely--if you aren't positive why you need it, you're probably just using outdated instructions.

-### Minimal requirements for package installation
+### Minimal pyproject.toml for an installable package

 `[project]` section: